-37.11.01 The director may
+37.11.02 The director may

-- (a) exempt from this Part, unconditionally, or on conditions the director considers desirable, commercial motor vehicles with a licensed gross vehicle weight or gross vehicular weight of over 5 000 kilograms and under 11 795 kilograms, and - (b) substitute, if the director considers it desirable for the purpose of more effectively promoting and securing road safety, other requirements in a case in which the director grants an exemption under paragraph (a).
+- (a) exempt from this Part, unconditionally or on conditions the director considers desirable, commercial motor vehicles providing transportation of persons or property to or from a motion picture production site, and - (b) substitute, if the director considers it desirable for the purpose of more effectively promoting and securing road safety, other requirements in a case in which the director grants an exemption under paragraph (a). [en.
+B.C.
+Reg.
+63/2019.]